Fentanyl Withdrawal Symptoms, Timeline & Detox

 Tapering off Fentanyl

-People often overestimate their ability to self-taper off their opioids and stop the drug use on their own.
+People often overestimate their ability to taper off their opioids and stop drug use on their own.
 People who wish to avoid withdrawal symptoms by doing an opioid taper should discuss opioid replacement therapy with an addiction professional as part of an overall plan for treatment and recovery.
 People who use the fentanyl patch also need to taper off the drug, even if they are using it for legitimate purposes by prescription.
 Although the effects will be delayed, they can suffer significant withdrawal effects if they suddenly stop using their patch.
 They should discuss how to taper off the fentanyl patch with their prescriber.

 Medically Assisted Detox

 Medically assisted detox offers much more than the option of using opioid replacement therapy to prevent or reduce withdrawal.
-It also provides: – A safe place to detox, away from distractions, temptations and triggers
+It also provides:

 – Immediate help if any complications arise